AnnthomyGILLES/MarketPulseAI/docs/functional-requirements.md

 - Alerting for anomalous system behavior

 #### Security
-- Let's skip that for now xD
+- I skip that for now.
+It is a side project.
 #### Reliability
 - I skip that too.
 I know i shouldn't but it's for pure pleasure and i want to focus on something else.

 ## 🧩 Core Entities - What Are the Core Things We Manage?

 Before APIs, databases, or ML models — I thought: what are the main "objects" in this system?

 I mapped out the fundamental data structures our system would need to track: